CHILDREN WITH EMOTIONAL DISTURBANCES

-MCCMH offers an array of services and supports to meet the needs of children with emotional disturbance and their families.
-Our services to children are offered using a family centered approach.
-We work with children and families to strengthen relationships and improve functioning at home, school, and in the community.
-We work to nurture resiliency in children and families — the ability to “bounce back” from setbacks and to build on successes, despite the challenges that may be faced in life.
+At MCCMH, we provide a wide range of services and support for children with emotional disturbances and their families.
+Our approach is family-centered, focusing on collaboration with families to enhance relationships and improve functioning at home, school, and in the community.
+We aim to foster resilience in children and families—the ability to recover from setbacks and build on successes, despite life’s challenges.

 Family Interventions

-Family Counseling: Family Counseling might include clinic-based or home based therapies and interventions designed to improve daily life functioning and family relationships.
+Family Counseling includes clinic-based or home-based therapies and interventions designed to improve daily life functioning and family relationships.

-Family Skills Training: Family Skills Training is education and training for families who live with and or care for a family member with serious emotional disturbance or developmental disability.
+Family Skills Training educates and trains families who live with and/or care for a family member with serious emotional disturbance or intellectual and developmental disability.

-Respite Care Services provide short-term relief to the unpaid primary caregivers of children with serious emotional disturbance or developmental disability.
-Respite provides temporary alternative care, either in the family home, or in another community setting chosen by the family.
+Respite Care Services provide short-term relief to the unpaid primary caregivers of children with serious emotional disturbance or intellectual and developmental disability.
+Respite offers temporary alternative care in the home or another community setting chosen by the family.

 Home-Based Interventions